 Disney Very Merriest After Hours is Magic Kingdom’s Christmas party in November & December 2021 at Walt Disney World.
-This info guide covers dates, prices, entertainment & info for the new holiday hard ticket event replacing Mickey’s Very Merry Christmas Party this year.
-(Updated September 18, 2021.)
+This info guide covers dates, prices, sold out nights & entertainment schedules for the new holiday event replacing Mickey’s Very Merry Christmas Party this year.
+(Updated November 5, 2021.)

 Tickets for the 4-hour Disney Very Merriest After Hours event grant guests admission to Magic Kingdom starting at 7 p.m.
 That mix-in with regular day guests gives Christmas party attendees more time to enjoy attractions and more in Magic Kingdom.
 Additionally, both day guests and party attendees will be able to enjoy the brand-new fireworks spectacular Disney Enchantment and watch as projections transformation Cinderella Castle into a Beacon of Magic.
 Here’s everything you need to know about Disney Very Merriest After Hours…

-As previously announced in the original “Halfway to the Holidays” reveal, Disney Very Merriest After Hours will include the nighttime spectacular Minnie’s Wonderful Christmastime Fireworks.
+Disney Very Merriest After Hours includes the nighttime spectacular Minnie’s Wonderful Christmastime Fireworks.
 That’s the still-new(ish) nighttime spectacular that debuted during the last year of Mickey’s Very Merry Christmas Party, replacing Holiday Wishes.

 That means Disney Very Merriest After Hours attendees can see two different and unique fireworks shows in one night–Disney Enchantment and Minnie’s Wonderful Christmastime Fireworks.

 Fireworks are not all that’s in store during this limited-capacity event.
 Here are additional details of what you can experience during Disney Very Merriest After Hours: